botura/fastify-example/README.md

 # fastify - fastify-cli - swagger - sequelize - postgres - jwt - fluent json schema - standardjs

 ### TL;DR;
-Is not always easy to learn new things from scratch.
+It is not easy to learn new things from scratch.

 This project is an attempt to summarize several concepts I´ve learned about these tools and perhaps helps someone in the beggining path.